haldai/Jurassic.pl/README.md

 ### Julia `ccall`

-One of the most fascinating features of Julia is it can call c functions directly from shared libraries, i.e., the `ccall` function ([link](https://docs.julialang.org/en/v1/manual/calling-c-and-fortran-code/)).
+One of the most fascinating features of Julia is it can call c/fortran functions directly from shared libraries, i.e., the `ccall` function ([link](https://docs.julialang.org/en/v1/manual/calling-c-and-fortran-code/)).
 `Jurassic.pl` also supports it: